Updated: Nov 22

 What is an OTP?

 An OTP (One Time Password) is a password valid only once and for a limited amount of time usually 30 seconds for more sensitive applications to 1 day for less sensitive applications.
 A randomly generated string of characters will be sent to your mobile number or email which can be used to authenticate to an application.
 The general idea of OTP is to add second level authentication to stay ahead of cybercrimes to protect your data.
-Often called as second factor authentication code.
+Often called a second-factor authentication code.

 How safe is OTP